simontran7/rex/docs/native-code.md

 ### concurrency

-concurrency is a first class citizen.
+Concurrency is a first class citizen.
 You have the option to use traditional concurrency with OS level threads, or CSP style concurrency, although the latter is the recommended option.